 Some icons require password before proceeding and some options are available only when correct hardware is detected.
-The factory default password is 314, first three most significant digits of number $\pi$ .
+Almost always the password is 314, first three most significant digits of number $\pi$ .
 The password was introduced in order to prevent unwanted accidental alterations of important settings.
-The password can be disabled, see section 7.3.1.
+The 314 password can be disabled, see section 8.3.1.